pingcap/docs/reference/system-databases/metrics-summary.md

 From the above query result:

 * `tib_slow_query_cop_process_total_time` (the time consumption of `cop process` in TiDB slow queries) in the period t2 is 5,865 times higher than that in period t1.
 * `tidb_distsql_partial_scan_key_total_num` (the number of keys to scan requested by TiDB’s `distsql`) in period t2 is 3,648 times higher than that in period t1.
-During period t2, `tidb_slow_query_cop_wait_total_time` (the time of cop in the TiDB slow query requesting to queue up) is 267 times higher than that in period t1.
+During period t2, `tidb_slow_query_cop_wait_total_time` (the waiting time of Coprocessor requesting to queue up in the TiDB slow query) is 267 times higher than that in period t1.
-* `tikv_cop_total_response_size` (the size of the TiKV cop request result) in period t2 is 192 times higher than that in period t1.
+* `tikv_cop_total_response_size` (the size of the TiKV Coprocessor request result) in period t2 is 192 times higher than that in period t1.
-* `tikv_cop_scan_details` in period t2 (the scan requested by the TiKV cop) is 105 times higher than that in period t1.
+* `tikv_cop_scan_details` in period t2 (the scan requested by the TiKV Coprocessor) is 105 times higher than that in period t1.

-From the above result, you can see that the cop request in period t2 is much higher than period t1, which causes the TiKV Coprocessor to be overloaded, and there is a `cop task` waiting.
+From the above result, you can see that the Coprocessor request in period t2 is much higher than period t1, which causes TiKV Coprocessor to be overloaded, and there is a `cop task` waiting.
 It might be that some large queries appear in period t2 that bring more load.

-In fact, during the entire time period from t1 to t2, the `go-ycsb` pressure test is run.
-Then 20 `tpch` queries are run during period t2, so it is the `tpch` queries that cause many cop requests.
+In fact, during the entire time period from t1 to t2, the `go-ycsb` pressure test is being run.
+Then 20 `tpch` queries are run during period t2, so it is the `tpch` queries that cause many Coprocessor requests.